Game-JAVA/Low-Code/README.md

 # Game-JAVA 📜
 This repository is a teaching project developed during the Internship at the Systems Analysis and Development faculty.

+## Description

+The PACMAN game takes place through a maze, with the objective of eating all the lozenges and super lozenges scattered along the way.
+The player must avoid being captured by the ghosts that patrol the maze.
+When colliding with a tablet, PACMAN consumes it and it disappears from the maze.
+If the player manages to eat all the gum, he wins the game.

+The development of this game was done in JavaFX.

 # Game Class Diagram